Resources

 Best Point Cloud Sharing Platforms in 2026

-A practical comparison of point cloud sharing platforms in 2026: Swyvl, Pointscene, SurveyTransfer, ATIS.cloud, Cesium Ion, Sketchfab, and more.
+A practical comparison of point cloud sharing platforms in 2026: Swyvl, Pointscene, SurveyTransfer, ATIS.cloud, Cesium Ion, Sketchfab, Lidarvisor, and more.

 April 12, 2026